 Every now and then will need to push oneself to do things that one may not necessarily think about I want to do.
 This Sunday just gone, I decided to go to a model railway show in York.
 It is a small show has been running for nine years now and which I have been to a couple of times before around about the time it first started.
 As exhibitions go it is probably one of the closest ones to me but certainly not the largest.
 The main show at York is the Easter one which is situated at the racecourse in the Easter weekend.
 However I have been itching to get some provisions and also some inspiration.
 I always find going to a show usually triggers of ideas.
-This was no exception and there were three males gave me a lot of food for thought.
+This was no exception and there were three layouts that gave me a lot of food for thought.
 Talking to the owners the highlight of the show.

 Much of what gives me inspiration is not the size of the layout for the number of trains, although there are some pretty stupendous large layouts; Copenhagen fields, Gresley beat, and Apethorne Junction.
 It may be just a quirky idea that the owner has had, or maybe some constructional solution that I haven’t seen before.
 In fact there was a number of these at the show.